Concentration rate and consistency of the posterior under monotonicity constraints: Discussion

 \section{Discussion}

 In this paper, we obtain an upper bound for the concentration rate of the posterior distribution under monotonicity constraints.
-This is of interest as in this model, the standard approach based on the seminal paper of \citet{ggv00} cannot be applied given that the Kullback Leibler property is not satisfied.
+This is of interest as in this model, the standard approach based on the seminal paper of \citet{ggv00} cannot be applied directly.
 We prove that the concentration rate of the posterior is (up to a $\log(n)$ factor) the minimax estimation rate $(n/\log(n))^{-1/3}$ for standard losses such as $L_1$ or Hellinger.

-More interestingly, we prove that the posterior distribution is consistent for the pointwise loss at any point of the support and for the sup norm loss.
-We also derive almost optimal concentration rates of the posterior distribution for these losses. \citet{2012arXiv1203.2043G} derived results on posterior concentration for the sup norm.
-They prove that the posterior concentration rate in this case is suboptimal under H\"older constraints on the true density.
-Note that similarly to \cite{2012arXiv1203.2043G}, our results on the sup norm are proved using tests constructed from a frequentist estimator $\hat{f}_n$ of the true density.
-Pointwise loss correspond to estimating an unsmooth linear functional, see \citet{Arbel12} or \citet{Zhao00} and the recent literature on concentration rates in semi parametric models, in particular for functional of curves, shows that this is a difficult problem, see \citet{RouRivBVM} or \citet{Knapik12}.
-Interestingly in the context of shape constrained densities, it turns out to be not so difficult.
+We also prove that the posterior distribution is consistent for the pointwise loss at any point of the support and for the sup norm loss.
+Studying asymptotic properties for these losses is difficult in general as the usual approach are well suited for losses that are related to the Hellinger metric.
+Obtaining more refined results on the asymptotic behaviour of the posterior distribution will require refined control of the likelihood which in the case of nonparametric mixture models is a difficult task.